epsil/spotgen/README.md

     #artist Beach House

+Note that this directive can be somewhat slow, as it endeavors to retrieve every track by the artist, including tracks from collaboration and compilation albums.
+A fast alternative is the [`#top`](#top-tracks) directive.

 ### Tracks

 To add a single track to the playlist, add a line on the form `TITLE - ARTIST`: